 Biography

 Professor Smith's research focuses on the literacies of and education of Mexican-origin, (im)migrant, and Spanish/English emergent bilingual learners.
-His work has appeared in journals in the U.S. and Latin America, including Teaching and Teacher Education, Reading Research Quarterly, International Journal of Qualitative Studies in Education, Southwest Journal of Linguistics, The Reading Teacher, Journal of Adult and Adolescent Literacy, Bilingual Research Journal, Lectura y Vida, and Estudios de Lingüística Aplicada.
+His work has appeared in journals in the U.S. and Latin America, including Teaching and Teacher Education, Reading Research Quarterly, International Journal of Qualitative Studies in Education, Southwest Journal of Linguistics, The Reading Teacher, Journal of Adult and Adolescent Literacy, Bilingual Research Journal, Lectura y Vida, Estudios de Lingüística Aplicada, and Teacher Librarian.

 Professor Smith is the co-author (with Christopher J. Hall and Rachel Wicaksono) of Mapping Applied Linguistics: A Guide for Students and Practitioners (Routledge/Taylor & Francis, 3rd edition) (2026). http://www.routledge.com/books/details/9780415559133/

 Professor Smith's research focuses on the literacies of and education of Mexican-origin, (im)migrant, and Spanish/English emergent bilingual learners.
-His work has appeared in journals in the U.S. and Latin America, including Teaching and Teacher Education, Reading Research Quarterly, International Journal of Qualitative Studies in Education, Southwest Journal of Linguistics, The Reading Teacher, Journal of Adult and Adolescent Literacy, Bilingual Research Journal, Lectura y Vida, and Estudios de Lingüística Aplicada.
+His work has appeared in journals in the U.S. and Latin America, including Teaching and Teacher Education, Reading Research Quarterly, International Journal of Qualitative Studies in Education, Southwest Journal of Linguistics, The Reading Teacher, Journal of Adult and Adolescent Literacy, Bilingual Research Journal, Lectura y Vida, Estudios de Lingüística Aplicada, and Teacher Librarian.

 Professor Smith is the co-author (with Christopher J. Hall and Rachel Wicaksono) of Mapping Applied Linguistics: A Guide for Students and Practitioners (Routledge/Taylor & Francis, 3rd edition) (2026). http://www.routledge.com/books/details/9780415559133/